 - do all the typical beach things - make sand castles, fly kites, play football or bocce ball, toss frisbees, or play in the surf

-- go parasailing, for a sunset sail on a catamaran, or ride horse on the beach
+- go parasailing, for a sunset sail on a catamaran, or ride horses on the beach

 - try some of the great restaurants and enjoy drinks at the beach bars or lively night spots

 - head across the causeway for golf, the pirate ship, or the fast speedboat ride

 To lean more about each of these, read our Vacation on South Padre Island article.

 On our last visit to South Padre Island KOA we walked across the street and 3 blocks to spend an afternoon at the indoor waterpark at Schlitterbahn - read about our afternoon at Schlitterbahn.

 As mentioned earlier, South Padre Island KOA is close to lots to see and do - within 5 minutes you can be on the beach, riding horses, parasailing over Lagnua Madre Bay, enjoying a good meal or listening to some live music, dolphin watching, or fishing.

 At the west end of the Park on Pier 19 is Osprey Fishing Trips which offers a variety of fishing excursions including bay fishing, deep sea fishing, Brownsville Port trips, and more.
 Osprey's fishing vessels sail right from the Pier 19 Dock.
 You're likely to catch a variety of fish and the Pier 19 restaurant will cook your catch for you.
 Can't get much better than that.
 If you don't catch any fish, then Pier 19 has some excellent food - all with a free magnificent sunset.